 - When the bread is done, use oven mitts to pull the pot out of your oven.

 - Use a long spatula to lift the bread out of the Dutch oven and onto a cooling rack.
 Let cool for at least 20 minutes before cutting into it.

 Measuring Flour.
 If possible, use a baking scale here to measure your flour by weight (in grams)!
 No baking scale?
 No worries – use the cup measurements, but make sure you measure your flour correctly by scooping and leveling.

 Ingredients and Equipment.
 We love our 5 1/2 quart Le Creuset Dutch oven here!
 We’ve also had great luck with this budget-friendly Dutch oven.
-Our Dutch oven lids do have the Le Creuset plastic knobs, and we have not personally had a problem at this temperature.
-If you’re worried about the plastic knob on your Le Creuset melting, you can replace it with a metal knob for relatively cheap!
+If you’re worried about the plastic knob on your Le Creuset melting or breaking at high heat, you can replace it with a metal knob for relatively cheap!
 As always, please check the care instructions on your equipment.
 King Arthur Flour is our go-to flour for all our baking needs.

 Use a piece of parchment paper to make it easier to lift your loaf in and out of your hot Dutch oven.